 Mitigation: scored audit plus sandboxed runtime test

-The scorecard distributes 100 points across five dimensions.
-Below 50 is a hard block — no compensating controls are sufficient when multiple dimensions fail.
-Between 50 and 69, the server can be accepted into a sandboxed agent profile with network egress restricted at the container layer and a mandatory 90-day re-audit.
+One hundred points distributed across five dimensions.
+Below 50 is a hard block — no compensating controls hold when multiple dimensions fail at once.
+Between 50 and 69, the server runs in a sandboxed agent profile with network egress restricted at the container layer and a mandatory 90-day re-audit.
 At 70 or above, the server proceeds to version-pinned deployment.

-This rubric synthesizes audit criteria from the Cloud Security Alliance's mcpserver-audit project [7], Adversa AI's Top 25 MCP Vulnerability taxonomy [5], and the over-privileged tool capabilities research [8].
-It's designed for platform engineers without a dedicated security team — most dimensions produce a score from documented evidence rather than requiring active exploitation testing.
+The rubric synthesizes audit criteria from the Cloud Security Alliance's mcpserver-audit project [7], Adversa AI's Top 25 MCP Vulnerability taxonomy [5], and the over-privileged tool capabilities research [8].
+It is built for platform engineers without a dedicated security team — most dimensions score from documented evidence, not active exploitation.

-One non-obvious weighting decision: Permission Scope carries the highest point value (25), more than Author Provenance (20).
-A well-known vendor shipping an MCP server that requests unreasonable permissions is a worse candidate than an unknown developer who ships a narrow, well-documented server.
-Reputation doesn't offset scope.
+One weighting decision worth naming.
+Permission Scope carries the highest point value (25), more than Author Provenance (20).
+A known vendor shipping a server that requests unjustified permissions is a worse candidate than an unknown developer shipping a narrow, well-documented one.
+Reputation does not offset scope.

 | Dimension | Max Pts | What to Evaluate | Hard Block Condition |